-A new bill, H.R.
-3374: The American Savings Promotion Act, has been introduced in U.S. Congress to allow savings promotion raffle products to be offered by all types of financial institutions across the country.
-Introduced by a congressman from Washington state, the bill passed through the U.S. House on September 15, 2014 and now goes to the Senate for consideration.
-Govtrack.us, a transparency website created to track congressional bills, indicates the bill has a 59 percent chance of being enacted.
-What are the implications if this bill becomes federal law?
+A bill, H.R.
+3374: The American Savings Promotion Act, was introduced in the U.S. Congress to allow savings promotion raffle products to be offered by all types of financial institutions across the country.
+Introduced by a congressman from Washington State, the bill passed through the U.S. House on September 15, 2014 and was approved by the Senate in December of 2014.

-"If passed, this type of legislation does open up the possibility of rapid adoption of prize-linked savings accounts," says George Hofheimer, FRI's chief knowledge officer.
+"This type of legislation does open up the possibility of rapid adoption of prize-linked savings accounts," says George Hofheimer, FRI's chief knowledge officer.
 "I say this because every financial institution has a savings product and the tweaks necessary to implement PLS are relatively minor.
-Marketing and messaging to consumers would take awhile to ramp up, but the prospect of a rush to PLS accounts is a very real scenario."
+Marketing and messaging to consumers would take a while to ramp up, but the prospect of a rush to PLS accounts is a very real scenario."